See a list of Accounting Technology Programs by Clicking Here!

-Accounting Technology & Accounting Technician is a field of study focused on analyzing, measuring, processing, and communicating financial information of businesses, corporations, and/or government entities.
+Accounting Technology is a field of study focused on analyzing, measuring, processing, and communicating financial information of businesses, corporations, and/or government entities.
 Accounting technology is a compilation of business acumen and financial accounting in broad terms versus the advanced studies of a certified accountant.
 An accounting technician may be tasked to perform any of the following depending on the scope of the job and size of the accounting firm:

 - Recording receipts and payments

 - Processing and completing tax returns

 - Managing company expenses

 - Working in conjunction with other accountants and cross-disciplinary teams